 Clean up any caulking that may have spread and all your tools and equipment and let your caulking dry.

 If you are going to be using the caulk tube again soon, you can put some painter’s tape around the top, so it doesn’t dry out.

 You are done!!!!
 Be sure to allow the caulking to dry according to the specifications are on the tube.
-DAP’s Kwik Seal Ultra recommends that you wait at least 4 hours before its exposed to water.
+DAP’s Kwik Seal Ultra recommends that you wait at least 4 hours before it is exposed to water.
 If you don’t wait 4 hours then water may wash out the caulking and you’ll have to start the project over.
 So be sure to plan around this before you begin the project.

 Even if you don’t have much DIY experience, learning how to recaulk a bathtub is pretty simple.
 Even with drying time this project should take you less than 1 hour and shouldn’t cost you more than $10.
-After you’re done, you’ll be left with a waterproof bathtub and fresh looking caulk lines.
+After you’re done, you’ll be left with a waterproof bathtub and fresh-looking caulk lines.